mhahsler/arules/docs/measures.md

 The [Phi correlation
 coefficient](https://en.wikipedia.org/wiki/Phi_coefficient) between the
-transactions containing X and Y represented as two binary vectors.
-Phi correlation is equivalent to Pearson's Product Moment Correlation Coefficient $\rho$ with 0-1 values and related to the [chi-squared test statistics](#chi-squared) for $2 \times 2$ contingency tables.
+transactions containing $X$ and $Y$, represented as two binary vectors.
+Phi correlation is equivalent to Pearson's product-moment correlation coefficient $\rho$ for 0--1 values and is related to the [chi-squared test statistic](#chisquared) for $2 \times 2$ contingency tables.

 $$
 \phi(X \Rightarrow Y)